Lessons learned as an Airbnb Superhost

 3. Declutter and stage

-The first step in preparing to rent is to declutter and stage the cottage.
-Even though we’d only owned this cottage for two years, it’s pretty eye opening as to how much stuff one cottage can accumulate in such a short time.
+The first step in renting out the cottage is to declutter and stage it.
+Even though I’d only owned this cottage for two years, it’s pretty eye opening as to how much stuff one cottage can accumulate in such a short time.
 I went through it with fresh eyes and took away anything that was too personal – ie no family photos.
-We also don’t have anything of value at the cottage that anyone could easily break or worse, walk off with.
+I also don’t have anything of value at the cottage that anyone could easily break or worse, walk off with.
 Each time I took a picture, I would look at it and realize that there was still clutter.
 So I’d go back and take away more and retake the photo.
 There were many trips to the “share shed” where all those extra items were donated.

-When designing the space for guests, I had to think about not how we use it but how will guests will use it.
-Look for an upcoming post with more on this topic.
+When designing the space for guests, I had to think about not how my family used it but how will guests will use it.
+If you’d like to know more, here’s a post on designing for short term rentals.

 4. Take good accurate photos and lots of them

 Good pictures are key.
 People may not read the description but they’ll flip through the photos.
 And you can’t have too many of them.
-Because of our remoter location, hiring a professional photographer was not in the cards but I highly recommend it.
-These pics were all taken with my iphone.
-Throughout the cottage, I took pictures of rooms from different angles so renters can get a sense of the entire space.
+Because of the remote location, hiring a professional photographer was not in the cards but I highly recommend it.
+Take pictures of rooms from different angles so renters can get a sense of the entire space.

 I tried as best as possible to take lifestyle pictures so that guests could imagine themselves staying at the cottage.
 So I set up my Muskoka chairs on the dock, had Muskoka chairs around the fire pit, and glasses of wine on the deck.
-I featured what other activities they could enjoy both at the cottage and the surrounding area in the detailed listing description.
+Featuring what other activities they could enjoy both at the cottage and the surrounding area in the detailed listing description gives potential renters the full picture.

 5. writing the listing description and naming your listing